-- Theft including any misappropriation, stealing, and damage, malicious or otherwise, incurred in the course of a theft, and actual or attempted breakin. - Computer misuse/fraud where information technology equipment has been used to manipulate programs or data dishonestly (for example, by altering, substituting or destroying records, or creating spurious records), or where the use of an IT system was a material factor in the perpetration of fraud.
-Theft or fraudulent use of computer time, and resources, is included in this definition.

-• Corruption - where someone is influenced by bribery, payment or benefit in kind to unreasonably use their position to give some advantage to another.
+- Theft including any misappropriation, stealing, and damage, malicious or otherwise, incurred during a theft, and actual or attempted break-in. - Computer misuse/fraud where information technology equipment has been used to manipulate programs or data dishonestly (for example, by altering, substituting, or destroying records, or creating spurious records), or where the use of an IT system was a material factor in the perpetration of fraud.
+Theft or fraudulent use of computer time, and resources, is included in this definition. - Corruption where someone is influenced by bribery, payment, or benefit in kind to unreasonably use their position to give some advantage to another.
 Bribery is also covered in GCRB's Anti-Bribery Policy.